Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Branding sounds like a buzzword, but it’s not.
 It’s something you can’t avoid.

 As soon as you go into business, you become a brand.
-If you don’t put effort into controlling, honing, and honoring that brand, you lose control over it.
+You lose control if you don’t put effort into controlling and honing that brand.

 People will make assumptions about your products or services.
 They’ll decide for themselves what you represent.

 Don’t let that happen.
-Instead, get in front of the brand and mold it to your liking through ecommerce marketing.
-Make sure everyone knows your unique selling proposition and your reason for being in business.
+Instead, get in front of the brand and mold it to your liking through visual branding and marketing.
+Use a logo generator AI or some other tools and services to improve visual branding and ensure everyone knows your unique selling proposition and reason for being in business.

 Loyalty programs can have a fantastic impact on ecommerce marketing.
-They provide incentives to use your service or buy your products on a regular basis.
+They provide incentives to encourage regular use of your service or purchase of your products.

 For instance, you might provide a $10 discount for every $100 spent.
 That might reduce your profit by 10 percent, but you can pick it back up in order quantities and total dollars spent.

-I’m a big fan of Buffer.
+We’re big fans of Buffer.
 It allows you to schedule your social media posts days or weeks in advance.

-Not only that, but it gives you data about how your social channels are performing.
+Not only that, but it provides valuable insights into your social channels’ performance.

 Automate some of your social media posts to save time

-Schedule Twitter, Instagram, LinkedIn, and other posts ahead of time so you won’t have to worry.
-Then you can focus more on your ecommerce email marketing and even incentivize signups at regular intervals.
+Schedule posts on Twitter, Instagram, LinkedIn, and other social platforms.
+This way, you can focus on ecommerce email marketing and offer incentives to encourage regular signups.

-When people on social see you as a social brand, they’ll become more interested in you.
+When people on social media see you as a social and relatable brand, they’ll become more interested in you.
 They might click on your links, reply to your posts, and otherwise engage with you.

 Best of all, they might become subscribers.
 Give them an incentive to sign up once you’ve earned their trust and respect.

 Start by replying to two or three people’s posts every day.
-Focus on your target audience in particular, and don’t sell your products or services.
+Focus on your target audience, and don’t sell your products or services.
 Instead, provide encouragement or legitimate value.

 ecommerce marketing - Speak your customers’ language 1

-Everyone speaks in his or her own language — and I’m not talking about English versus Japanese.
-I mean the way people use words when communicating with people online.
+Everyone speaks in their own language — and we’re not talking about English versus Japanese.
+We mean the way people use words when communicating with people online.

 Maybe you have a younger audience that’s accustomed to text speak.
 You could sprinkle a few obscure abbreviations throughout your ecommerce marketing content to encourage people to interact with you.